 For example, if a surgeon injures her hands in a car accident she may receive a payout under an ‘own occupation’ definition as she’s unlikely ever to work again as a surgeon.
 However, she might not receive a payout under an ‘any occupation’ definition as she can still work as a GP based on her education, training and experience.

-A Suncorp Financial Adviser can help you consider, among other things, what may be most appropriate for your personal circumstances.
+A Suncorp Financial Planner can help you consider, among other things, what may be most appropriate for your personal circumstances.

 How much is enough?